 These can also be termed as “ Luxury Plots “ as one can design the best 40×60 house designs which can incorporate all the requirements the client requires.

 Also, the Architect has enough scope for putting all his Concepts into action.
-However, Luxury doesn’t come cheap one has to spend at least Rs 70lacs just to Own a 40×60 site plus an additional Rs 70lacs to completely build on it.
-To read further details, visit the link 40×60 house construction cost, where the project costing is explained in detail.
+However, Luxury doesn’t come cheap one has to spend at least Rs 70lacs to Own a 40×60 site plus an additional Rs 70lacs to build on it completely.
+For further details, visit the link 40×60 house construction cost, where the project costing is explained in detail.

 HOUSE DESIGNING OPTIONS on 40×60 Site